 Fred McKay Medical Student Scholarship

 The Fred McKay Medical Student Scholarship was established in 1997 in honour of Rev Fred McKay, the successor to Rev John Flynn and the spiritual leader of the RFDS.
 The scholarship is delivered in partnership with the University of Tasmania and RFDS South Eastern Section and aims to encourage medical students to consider a career in rural and remote areas of Australia; especially Tasmania.
 The scholarship includes a two week placement at the RFDS Broken Hill Base, working as an observer in RFDS aircraft.
-A further two week placement may be offered in a rural setting in Tasmania.

 Graphic: Erin Muralt, 2014 Robin Miller RFDS Nursing Scholarship recipient